amfairley/adamiani/README.md

 - On the left there are contact details of the couple.
 - The contact email address is bold when hovered indicating that it is a link.
 When clicked it creates a new email to the couple with a pre-written email subject line in a new page.
 - In the centre there is another page logo which also acts as a link to the homepage.
-- On the right there are four social media links; a facebook link for each of the couple, the wedding /twitter and the wedding Instagram.
+- On the right there are four social media links; a facebook link for each of the couple, the event X/Twitter and the event Instagram.
 These open in a new page and have the attribute rel set to “noopener” to prevent any malicious behaviour from the social media sites.
 - These social media links have a hover animation transitioning between the current website theme and the destination website theme.

 <details><summary>Footer Social Media</summary>